-7 Conclusion
+7 Conclusions

-This study shows that the mass of sediment redistributed by rivers and landslides can be estimated by combining time-lapse gravimetric and photogrammetric measurements.
-Focusing on the Laonong River, in southern Taiwan, we estimate that about $3.7 \pm 0.4 \times 10^9$ kg of sediment were removed from 2015 to 2017 around our study site.
+This study shows that the mass of sediment redistributed by rivers and landslides can be estimated by combining timelapse gravimetric and photogrammetric measurements.
+Focusing on the Laonong River in southern Taiwan, we estimate that about $3.7 \pm 0.4 \times 10^9$ kg of sediment was removed from 2015 to 2017 around our study site.
 This sediment loss is mainly due to a slow landslide moving from one year to another.
-The sediment budget (i.e. the difference between sedimentation and erosion) within the river is close to zero, although more surveys should be carried out to identify longer-term deposition or erosion in this area.
-The average sediment density obtained with this method $(1.9 \pm 0.01 \times 10^3 \text{ kg m}^3)$ is similar to the average sediment density measured in situ across the flood plain $(2.0 \times 10^3 \text{ kg m}^3)$.
-The new method introduced in this paper has the advantage to directly sense the mass of sediment and can benefit a wealth of studies on surface processes, which require quantitative estimates of sediment mass redistribution.
-Although time-variable gravimetry remains a rather expensive method with demanding survey constraints, it has undergone promising progresses in the recent years.
-One is the significant miniaturization of the devices, using inexpensive MEMS technology (Middlemiss et al., 2016), the other is the realization of permanent absolute gravimeters, using cold-atom interferometry (Ménoret et al., 2018).
-Such new tools could be further used without photogrammetry, for rivers where most of the sediment transport is hidden under the water.
-If the suspended and bedload transport are significant enough, measuring the instantaneous sediment discharge could also become a reasonable project.
+The sediment budget (i.e., the difference between sedimentation and erosion) within the river is close to zero, although more surveys should be carried out to identify longerterm deposition or erosion in this area.
+The average sediment density obtained with this method $(1.9 \pm 0.01 \times 10^3 \text{ kg m}^{-3})$ is similar to the average sediment density measured in situ across the flood plain $(2.0 \times 10^3 \text{ kg m}^{-3})$.
+The new method introduced in this paper has the advantage of being able to directly sense the mass of sediment and can benefit many studies on surface processes, which require quantitative estimates of sediment mass redistribution.
+Although time-variable gravimetry remains a rather expensive method with demanding survey constraints, it has undergone promising progress in recent years.
+One is the significant miniaturization of the devices using inexpensive MEMS technology (Middlemiss et al., 2016) and the other is the realization of permanent absolute gravimeters using cold atom interferometry (Ménoret et al., 2018).
+Such new tools could be further used without photogrammetry for rivers where most of the sediment transport is hidden under the water.
+If the suspended and bed load transports are significant enough, measuring the instantaneous sediment discharge could also become a reasonable project.